rt96-hub/project2-crm/frontend/src/src_docs.md

    - Database types are auto-generated from Supabase schema
    - Strict type checking is enabled

-4. Routing:
+4. Testing:
-   - React Router handles navigation
+   - Test directories present in components and pages
-   - Protected routes require authentication
+   - Component and page-level testing implemented
-   - Sidebar provides main navigation structure
+   - Setup configured in setupTests.ts